-Enhancing access and the environment in the Lake District National Park The Cumbria & Craven TRF has built an excellent long-term relationship with the Lake District National Park Authority, which recently saw Breasthigh Road, a popular multi-user route, benefit from the work of local volunteers. including TRF members, following flooding impacting the route.
-Benefitting communities and all users Ham Lane known locally as "Zig Zags" in Devon is shared and enjoyed by both the local community and visitors to the area.
+Enhancing access and the environment in the Lake District National Park

+The Cumbria & Craven TRF has built an excellent long-term relationship with the Lake District National Park Authority, which recently saw Breasthigh Road, a popular multi-user route, benefit from the work of local volunteers, including TRF members, following flooding impacting the route.

+Benefitting communities and all users

+Ham Lane known locally as "Zig Zags" in Devon is shared and enjoyed by both the local community and visitors to the area.
 Working in partnership with Devon County Council and the local parish council, TRF volunteers have undertaken extensive maintenance over the past two years so everyone can enjoy the lane for decades to come.

-Health and wellbeing According to government data physical inactivity is associated with 1 in 6 deaths in the UK4 and estimated to cost the country £7.4bn per year.
-It recommends 150 minutes of moderate exercise or 75 minutes of vigorous exercise or a combination of both per week to remain healthy.
+Health and wellbeing

+According to government data physical inactivity is associated with 1 in 6 deaths in the UK17 and estimated to cost the country £7.4bn per year.
+The NHS recommends 150 minutes of moderate exercise or 75 minutes of vigorous exercise or a combination of both per week to remain healthy.
 In a single average Trail Ride of 300 minutes a rider achieves over twice the Government's recommendation for weekly exercise.

-When it comes to mental health and wellbeing the data is even more startling with a report by the Mental Health Foundation and the London School of Economics and Political Science5 putting the cost to the UK economy at £117.9bn annually.
+When it comes to mental health and wellbeing the data is even more startling with a report by the Mental Health Foundation and the London School of Economics and Political Science18 putting the cost to the UK economy at £117.9bn annually.
 The NHS Green Social Prescribing Program reflects the growing evidence that nature-based social prescribing plays an important role in improving mental and physical health.
-The recent TRF Trail and Adventure Bike Survey supports this, with over 95% of riders reporting that Trail Riding had a positive impact on both their physical and mental health with "engaging with the countryside" the number one reason they ride.
-Independent research by both Mental Health Motorcycle and the TRF shows that the NHS 'Five steps to mental wellbeing' are all achieved through Trail Riding.
+The recent TRF Trail and Adventure Bike Survey supports this, with over 98%7 of riders reporting that

+Trail Riding had a positive impact on both their physical and mental health with "engaging with the countryside" the number one reason they ride.

+Independent research by both Mental Health Motorcycle and the TRF shows that the NHS 'Five Steps to Mental Wellbeing' are all achieved through Trail Riding.
 It is important to note that 88% of Trail Riders are over the age of 40 and considered by the NHS as one of the most vulnerable groups in society for suffering from poor physical and mental health.

+Sport England's14 extensive research on the social value of sport and physical activity estimates an annual wellbeing impact of £97 billion in 2023.
+Additionally, the annual health benefits are valued at £10.5 billion.
+Using the data from this research the annual wellbeing and health value of trail riding has been calculated to be is £59.9M.